Videomatch: History

 Videomatch began as a sports show.
 Since its second year, sports were replaced with bloopers, and then comedy sketches, increasing its success to a large extent.
 According to Tinelli:

 "The humorous spin began when the ratings dropped as low as 0 points, and due to the lack of budget we, along with the team, decided to bring every sports video available, even if they were of very poor quality or pathetic.
 Then, when we showed the clips, we made fun of the images, saying 'what the hell is this?'.
 That's when the show took off."

-In this way, Tinelli got a second show, Ritmo de la noche, comprising the same cast of Videomatch but airing Sundays on primetime.
+In this way, Tinelli got a second show, Ritmo de la noche, comprising the same cast of Videomatch but airing on Sundays in prime time.

-Videomatch continued on Telefe until 2004, with excellent ratings, being the most-watched show in all its years and becoming a "classic"; until an argument between Marcelo Tinelli and Claudio Villaruel (Director of Programming for Telefe) led to Tinelli leaving the channel.
+Videomatch continued on Telefe until 2004, with excellent ratings, becoming one of the most-watched shows during its run and becoming a "classic"; until a dispute between Marcelo Tinelli and Claudio Villaruel (Director of Programming for Telefe) led to Tinelli leaving the channel.

-The show then switched to Channel 9, changing its name to Showmatch.
+The show then moved to Channel 9, changing its name to Showmatch, changing its name to Showmatch.